cognesy/instructor-php/README.md

 Instructor is a library that allows you to extract structured, validated data from multiple types of inputs: text, images or OpenAI style chat sequence arrays.
 It is powered by Large Language Models (LLMs).

+Instructor simplifies LLM integration in PHP projects.
+It handles the complexity of extracting structured data from LLM outputs, so you can focus on building your application logic and iterate faster.

 Instructor for PHP is inspired by the [Instructor](https://jxnl.github.io/instructor/) library for Python created by [Jason Liu](https://twitter.com/jxnlco).

 ![image](./docs/images/concept.png)